anwarnac/building-a-website-blog/README.md

 # building-a-website-blog
-It is an html page, which I would like to make it my website/blog by presenting my projects and scientific topics that interest me.
+It is an html page, which I would like to make it my website/blog by presenting my projects and scientific topics that interests me.